darkobits/nr/README.md

 | [`CommandThunk`](src/etc/types/CommandThunk.ts) | Value that may be provided to `script` to run the command. |

 This function accepts an executable name and an options object.
-The object's `args` property may be used to specify any [`CommandArguments`](src/etc/types/CommandArguments.ts) to pass to the executable. [`CommandOptions`](src/etc/types/CommandOptions.ts).
+The object's `args` property may be used to specify any [`CommandArguments`](src/etc/types/CommandArguments.ts) to pass to the executable.
-Also supports a variety of other ways to customize the invocation of a command.
+[`CommandOptions`](src/etc/types/CommandOptions.ts) also supports a variety of other ways to customize the invocation of a command.

 To reference a command in a script, use either the return value from `command` directly or a string in the format `cmd:name`.
 Note that in order for this latter method to work, the command must have defined